 From rough wood milking stools to chippy paint benches, these will add Rustic coziness while serving a useful purpose.
 Use them as plant tables, side tables, Farmhouse porch décor or as an extra seat in your outdoor space.

 Sports equipment in brown and tan colors seem to add unique interest to fall homes.
 Old style tennis rackets, vintage worn leather footballs, old school pennants, canoe paddles and antique baseball gloves all have that patina that could tell a story of its former life.
 This would be a great way to make a fall decorating statement.

 Anything with weathered wood or chippy paint or both heightens the Rustic style of fall.
-Gather rusty metal hinges and hardware into a stoneware bowl, lean a barn door up on your porch or prop a house corbel on a bookshelf as a bookend.
+Gather rusty metal hinges and hardware into a stoneware bowl, lean a barn door up on your porch or prop a house corbel on a living room bookshelf as a bookend.

 35. Vintage Bottles

 Brown bottles are perfect this time of year both for their color and for their usefulness in displaying dried grasses and flowers.
 If you find authentic medical bottles with the original labels, all the better!

 Again, this is a lifestyle item that can be used as fall home décor.
 Do you love to knit or crochet?
 Nothing says cozy evenings by the fire quite like a basket filled with handwork.
 Don’t hide it away, get it out for display!